 Sufficient apron area to conduct Air Terminal operations; runway in use and access taxiways, are considered 'Priority 1" airside areas for snow removal and ice control.
-Other areas are "Priority 2 and 3" areas and will be cleared in order depending on the severity of the storm.
+Other areas are "Priority 2 and 3" areas and will be cleared in order depending on the severity of the storm and their criticality for continued airport operations.